AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58790-fixes-pinch-to-zoom-functionality-on-the-product-detail-page-images-in-mobile-view-on-chrome.md

 <u>Actual results</u>:

 The image does not zoom in when double-clicked.
-This issue is specific to Chrome in mobile view, as the zoom functionality works as expected in Firefox.
+This issue is specific to [!DNL Chrome] in mobile view, as the zoom functionality works as expected in [!DNL Firefox].

 ## Apply the patch